 Board members were selected based on background and experience in advocating for early childhood care and education across the state.
 A total of $2.4 million was allocated in the AFY 2017 budget to create the Milledgeville Center with an additional $2.7 million proposed for the Fiscal Year 2018 budget.

-2018 Board Meeting Dates: Regular quarterly meetings for the Board of the Sandra Dunagan Deal Center for Early Language and Literacy are scheduled for these dates in 2018: July 18, October 17.
+2019 Board Meeting Dates: Regular quarterly meetings for the Board of the Sandra Dunagan Deal Center for Early Language and Literacy are scheduled for these dates in 2019: January 16, April 17, July 17, October 16.
 Meetings will be held from 10 am to 12 pm.
+The January meeting will be held in Atlanta.
 The April, July and October meetings will be held at Georgia College in Milledgeville.
 For more information, please contact the Center at 478-445-8500.

-Upcoming Board meeting: The regular Quarterly Board meeting of the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College will be held on October 17th, 2018 from 10 am to 12 pm at Georgia College & State University, Parks Hall, Room 301, Milledgeville, Georgia.
+Upcoming Board meeting: The regular Quarterly Board meeting of the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College will be held on January 16th, 2019 from 10 am to 12 pm at Georgia Department of Early Care and Learning, 2 Martin Luther King Jr. Drive, SE, Suite 754, East Tower, Atlanta, GA 30334.
 Call 478-445-8500 for more information.

-Upcoming Committee meeting: The Research Sub-committee of the Governing Board of the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College will hold its first meeting by teleconference on October 2, 2018 from 8 am to 9 am.
+Upcoming Committee meeting: The Research Sub-committee of the Governing Board of the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College will hold its quarterly meeting by teleconference on January 3, 2019 from 9 am to 10 am.
 If you wish to listen to the teleconference meeting, please call the Sandra Dunagan Deal Center for Early Language and Literacy in advance at 478-445-8500 to be given the conference call number and access code.